-In this course, managers and employees learn to understand, identify and respond to social engineering attacks.
+In this social engineering training course, managers and employees learn to understand, identify and respond to social engineering attacks.
 The program provides with the knowledge necessary to recognize the most typical and frequently used types of attacks, and explains how to respond.
 During the course, attendees learn why security should supersede convenience at all times, and why policy needs to be diligently followed.
 Defense mechanisms and countermeasures are included in each section.
 We can tailor the course to meet specific requirements.
 No previous knowledge is required.

 The program is beneficial to managers and employees working in companies and organizations of the public and the private sector.